UnofficialCrusaderPatch/UnofficialCrusaderPatch/README.md

 The patch should work for most crusader versions, but only v1.41 and v1.41.1 (Extreme) are officially supported.
 If you encounter an error using a different version, you can upgrade to 1.41 for free using Firefly’s [Crusader HD Patch](http://www.strongholdcrusaderhd.com/patch.html) or get the game on Steam.

 #### Glossary of important terms
+- _Frontend_
-- Frontend: GUI aka the graphical user interface through which you can customize your configuration.
+GUI aka the graphical user interface through which you can customize your configuration.
+- _Framework_
-- Framework: UCP3 aka The modding framework
+UCP3 aka The modding framework
+- _Extensions_
-- Extensions: Modifications to the game code and content are provided through extensions.
+Modifications to the game code and content are provided through extensions.
 Modules are for game code modifications and new features, plugins carry content and configurations (maps, AI, gameplay setups).

 ## Issues and Suggestions